 A much stronger language was in store when the romantic relationship of princess and subject eventually turned sour, with each insulting and vilifying the other.
 This may have been triggered when Wallada transferred her favours to one Ibn Abdus, Ibn Zaydun’s most powerful rival at court.
 Matters did not improve for Ibn Zaydun; he spent some time in jail, quite possibly at the instigation of Wallada and her new lover.
 We can capture the flavour of Wallada’s change of heart in her insulting attack/ invective directed to her former admirer:

-They call you the “Sixer”?; and your life will leave you before this nickname does:
+They call you the “Sixer” [allusion to Sodomite etc. in the next line]; and your life will leave you before this nickname does:

-Sodomite and buggered you are, adulterer, pimp, cuckold and thief.
+Sodomite and bugger you are, adulterer, pimp, cuckold and thief.
 (Stewart 309).

 There is perhaps little poetry is this diatribe, but Wallada’s language leaves little doubt about her sentiments and confirms her reputation as strong-willed and bold.